Tsjuder/tea-page-content/README.md

 }
 ```
 Please note that all variables exists.
 This means that you don't need check variable with `isset()`.

+## Template Overview
+### Default
+Simple but effective template with one column.
+Ideal for sidebars or small blocks on site pages.
+Support two layouts: padded and standart. **Padded** means that around content of template will be padding with count of 1em.
+Standart don't have paddings around.

+### Bootstrap 3.x
+Powerful template for sites that builted with Bootstrap 3.
+This template have six variables.
+Let's take a closer look.
+* **container-type** is a css class of wrapping div.
+You can select `container` or `container-fluid` (for responsive).
+Please note that `container` is unsuitable for sidebars.
+* **ordering-type** is a order of matrix output.
+In bootstrap, we have rows and cols, i.e. a kind of associative array.
+With horizontal ordering type output order "left to right" will remain unchanged, but with transposed ordering type rows will be swapped with the columns and vice versa.
+Matrix will be **transposed**.
+Please note, that in `transposed` mode order of entries will be broken at lower resolutions.
+* **column-count-x** is a count of columns for each of available breakpoints.
+If you select 3 columns, css class for every col will be `col-x-4` (because 12 will be divided on 3).
+Please note, that correct functioning depends of your mix of columns.

 ## Options
 There is some built-in options for more flexibility, that can be used in shortcodes (or can be checked \ unchecked in widgets).
 This is: